 Students who are provided with student agency, defined as opportunities to make choices within the classroom, become actively involved in the learning process and experience higher levels of engagement.

+Active Learning & Engagement is...

-With the help of digital tools, educators can design learning experiences which encourage student agency by exploring their individual interests; developing and utilizing creativity, critical thinking, collaboration, and communication skills; and providing flexibility to demonstrate learning in multiple ways.
+- designing learning experiences that encourage student agency by exploring their individual interests. - developing and using communication, collaboration, creativity, and critical thinking skills. - providing flexibility to demonstrate learning in multiple ways.

 NOTE: It is important to lay the foundation for student agency by explicitly teaching students executive function skills in order to equip them with the skills needed to make the choices that drive their own learning.